Day of Mindfulness

 Ray is a retired, third generation Japanese Canadian born and raised in

 where he worked for the Ontario Government for 28 years.
-Ray currently
+Ray was ordained by Thich Nhat Hanh in 2011 and practises in the Plum Village tradition, supporting sanghas in their mindfulness practice.

-Ray is passionate about climate action and very concerned about our Climate Crisis.
-He has been actively involved in the ClimateFast group (https://climatefast.ca) for the past 3 years.
-He works to bring awareness of our Climate Crisis to others.
+Ray is very concerned about our climate crisis.
+He has been actively involved with the ClimateFast group (https://climatefast.ca) for the past 5 years.
+He works to bring awareness of our climate crisis to others and motivate them to take action.

 He has created the myclimatechange.home.blog website, for tracking climate-related news articles, reports, and organizations.
-He is always looking for opportunities through the work of ClimateFast to reach out to communities, politicians, and governments to communicate about our Climate Crisis.
+He has created mobilizecanada.ca to focus on what you can do to address the climate crisis.
+He is always looking for opportunities to reach out to communities, politicians, and governments to communicate about our climate crisis and what we need to do.

-He is married and has 2 daughters and 2 grandchildren.
 He says: “Our world is in dire straits.
+We have to bend the curve on our heat-trapping pollutants in the next few years if we hope to avoid the most serious impacts of human-caused global warming.
 Doing nothing is not an option.
-We must do everything we can to create a liveable future for our children, our grandchildren, and all future generations.”
+We must do everything we can to create a livable future for our children, our grandchildren, and all future generations.”